 J. Albert Mann

 Author.
 Jennifer is a disability activist, an award-winning poet, and an author of eight published novels for children.
 She has an MFA from Vermont College of Fine Arts in Writing for Children and Young Adults and is the Partner Liaison for the WNDB Internship Grant Committee.
 Her work has won the Massachusetts Book Award Honor, been long-listed for the South Carolina Book Award, received a Disability Visibility Grant, named both a Bank Street Best Book and a BCCB Blue Ribbon Ribbon Book, and has made the TAYSHAS Texas Reading List and BuzzFees’s Best YA.
-Her first work of YA nonfiction is set to publish with HarperCollins in 2023.
-Born and raised in Jersey, she now lives on a fishing boat in the Boston Harbor.
+Her first work of YA nonfiction — Shift Happens: The History of Labor in the United States — published with HarperCollins in 2024.
+Born and raised in New Jersey, she now lives on a fishing boat in the Boston Harbor.

 Wendy Mass